codeclimate/test-reporter/README.md

   - The reporter identifier to use when reporting coverage information.
 The appropriate value can be found in your Repository Settings page on codeclimate.com.
 Defaults to the value in the `CC_TEST_REPORTER_ID` environment variable.
 The uploader will error if a value is not found.

 - `-e URL` or `--endpoint URL`
   - The endpoint to upload coverage information to.
-Defaults to the value in the CC_TEST_REPORTER_COVERAGE_ENDPOINT environment variable, or a hard-coded default (currently "https://codeclimate.com/test_reports").
+Defaults to the value in the `CC_TEST_REPORTER_COVERAGE_ENDPOINT` environment variable, or a hard-coded default (currently `https://codeclimate.com/test_reports`).

 ---